 18. For many (of whom I have told you often, and say again now with tears) live as enemies of the cross of Christ,

-21. who shall transform our lowly body into the likeness of his glorious body by the operation of the power by which he is able to subdue all things to himself.
+21.who will transform our lowly body into the likeness of his glorious body by the operation of the power by which he is able to subdue all things to himself.

-1. And so, my dearly loved and longed-for brothers, my joy and crown, stand firm in the Lord, my beloved, just as you are.
+1. And so, my dearly loved and longed-for brothers, my joy and crown, stand firm in the Lord, beloved, just as you are.

 ¶2.
 I appeal to Euodia, and I appeal to Syntyche to be of the same mind in the Lord.